shadow/shadow/docs/5-Developer-Guide.md

 that Shadow links to, and any library used by the plug-in.
 This can be achieved with the compiler flag `-g` when manually building a local version of GLib.

-__NOTE__: Currently, symbols from plug-ins are not accessible via GDB until [this issue](https://github.com/shadow/shadow/issues/101) gets fixed.
-See [this thread](http://mailman.cs.umn.edu/archives/shadow-dev/2013-September/000066.html) for more information.

 ### Profiling Shadow

 Coming soon.